BaiIvan48/FPS-Zombie-Killer/README.md

-\- saving best time from the best try(next to wave count)
+* saving best time from the best try(next to wave count)

-\- main menu music and button sounds
+* main menu music and button sounds

-\- different sound handling for shotguns
+* different sound handling for shotguns

-\- walking and sprinting sound effects
+* walking and sprinting sound effects

-\- zombie hit and zombie die sounds
+* zombie hit and zombie die sounds

-\- weapon switching sounds
+* weapon switching sounds

-\- better zombies(animation, hit and die inprovements)
+* better zombies(animation, hit and die inprovements)

-\- player hit by zombie effect + sound
+* player hit by zombie effect + sound
+* set up all the loaded weapons
+* add pause and leave menu in game
+* volume controll